-Do you actually use algorithms and data structures on your day to day job?
+Do you actually use data structures and algorithms on your day to day job?
 I've noticed a growing trend of people assuming algorithms are pointless questions that are asked by tech companies purely as an arbitrary measure.
 I hear more people complain about how all of this is a purely academic exercise.
 This notion was definitely popularized after Max Howell, the author of Homebrew, posted his Google interview experience:

 Google: 90% of our engineers use the software you wrote (Homebrew), but you can’t invert a binary tree on a whiteboard so fuck off.— Max Howell (@mxcl) June 10, 2015